 - Spread half of the batter on the bottom of the baking pan.
 Spread the red adzuki beans (you can mix some batter into the beans if they are too thick to spread).

 - Spread the other half of the batter over the red azuki beans.
-Bake in oven at 350 degrees for 40 to 50 minutes.
+Bake in the oven at 350 F for 40 to 50 minutes.

 - Test for doneness by inserting a chopstick (this is Chinese New Year’s Cake after all!).
 If it comes out clean, it is done.